 Samburu National Reserve is one of the lesser-known national parks but is nevertheless teeming with life.
 Situated alongside the Ewaso Nyiro River, there is plenty to attract wildlife from the surrounding savannah plains.

 We stayed at Sasaab, part of The Safari Collection group and Agnes, the manager organised a sundowner for us after our adventurous camel ride through the reserve.
 It was around 5:30pm.
-Our guide drove us to a massive rock which was the infamous ‘sundowner’ rock.
-It was a bit of a hike to get to the top, but the views were expansive.
-To our right was Mt.Kenya.
-We were lucky enough to view the mountain because the sky was clear.
-Our guide set up a small cooking station and prepared sausages.
+Our guide drove us to a massive rock known as the ‘sundowner’ rock.
+It was a bit of a hike to get to the top, but the views were fantastic with Mount Kenya to our right and vast plains all around.
+We were lucky enough to have clear skies that evening for the most breathtaking view of the mountain.
+Our guide then set up a small cooking station and prepared sausages.
 Chilled bottles of rosé, white wine and beers were displayed on the cooler box.
 It was an all-you-can-eat buffet and open bar on a cliff overlooking the Ewaso Nyiro, Mt Kenya and the rest of the reserve.
 Who wouldn’t fall in love with that view?

 As the sun began to set, the sky was painted blues, purples, oranges, yellows, whites and reds.
 Truly magnificent!
 At that moment, I placed my camera down and just took it all in.

 Nairobi is considered the world’s only Wildlife capital, courtesy of the Nairobi National Park, which is only a short drive from the city’s Central Business District.
-The park is accessible all year round and is teeming with wildlife such as Lions, Giraffes, Antelopes, Black Rhinos, Leopards, Cheetahs, Hyenas, Buffaloes, as well as numerous bird and reptile species.
+The park is accessible all year round and is teeming with wildlife including lions, giraffes, antelopes, black rhinos, leopards, cheetahs, hyenas, buffaloes, as well as numerous bird and reptile species.
 Close to 100 mammal species and 400 bird species can be spotted.
 The park has other facilities such as the Animal Orphanage, The Safari Walk, and picnic and camping sites.